Discrete Representations Strengthen Vision Transformer Robustness: Introduction

 \section{Introduction}

 Despite their high performance on in-distribution test sets, deep neural networks fail to generalize under real-world distribution shifts~\citep{objectnet}.
 This gap between training and inference poses many challenges for deploying deep learning models in real-world applications where closed-world assumptions are violated.
-This lack of robustness can be ascribed to learned representations that are overly sensitive to minor variations in local texture and insufficiently adept at representing more robust scene and object characteristics, such as shape and texture.
+This lack of robustness can be ascribed to learned representations that are overly sensitive to minor variations in local texture and insufficiently adept at representing more robust scene and object characteristics, such as the shape.

 Vision Transformer (ViT)~\citep{vit} has started to rival Convolutional Neural Networks (CNNs) in many computer vision tasks.
 Recent works found that ViTs are more robust than CNNs~\citep{ViTRobust,towardsrobust, bhojanapalli2021understandingViT} and generalize favorably on a variety of visual robustness benchmarks~\citep{imagenet-A, imgnet-C}.
-These efforts show that ViTs' robustness comes from the self-attention architecture that captures a globally-contextualized inductive bias than CNNs.
+These work suggested that ViTs' robustness comes from the self-attention architecture that captures a globally-contextualized inductive bias than CNNs.

-On the other hand, \cite{naseer2021intriguing} and \cite{ViT_pos} have shown that spatial structure contributes less than 3\% of ViT's performance gain, even after strong data augmentation and model regularization.
-This suggests that ViTs incorrectly rely more on local detail (\eg, texture) than the shape and structure of the object, even though the self-attention is designed to model the global context.
-We hypothesize that the existing high-dimensional linear tokens contain non-robust nuisances that allow ViT to minimize the empirical risk even without using much of the spatial structure.
+However, though self-attention can model the shape information, we found that ImageNet-trained ViT is still biased to textures than shape~\citep{stylized-imgnet}.
+We hypothesize that this deficiency in robustness comes from the high-dimensional, individually informative, linear tokenization which biases ViT to minimize empirical risk via local signals without learning much shape information.

 In this paper, we propose a simple yet novel input layer for vision transformers, where image patches are represented by \emph{discrete tokens}.
 To be specific, we discretize an image and represent an image patch as a \emph{discrete token} or ``visual word'' in a codebook.
 Our key insight is that discrete tokens capture important features in a low-dimensional space~\citep{oord2017neural} preserving shape and structure of the object (see Figure \ref{fig:decode_tokens}).
 Our approach capitalizes on this discrete representation to promote the robustness of ViT.
 Using discrete tokens drives ViT towards better modeling of spatial interactions between tokens, given that individual tokens no longer carry enough information to depend on.
 We also concatenate a low dimensional pixel token to the discrete token to compensate for the potentially missed local details encoded by discrete tokens, especially for small objects.